 Section 2.
-This Ordinance is effective of on January 1, 2021.
+This Ordinance is effective on January 1, 2021.

-PASSED AND ADOPTED by the Boar August, 2020. rd of Supervisors, Pima County, Arizona, this 17th day of
+PASSED AND ADOPTED by the Board August, 2020. of Supervisors, Pima County, Arizona, this 17th day of

 Chairman, Pima County Board of Supervisors

 ATTEST:

 Clerk of the Board

 APPROVED AS TO FORM:

-Fell de
+Fell an

 Deputy County Attorney